| Kynex is pleased to

 percentages for different prime brokers, please give us a call so that we

 can make the necessary configuration changes.
+3. Post-Allocation Delta After the

 primary side has been allocated the new Trade Entry mechanism will allocate